Kuzhandaiyum Deivamum: Soundtrack

-The music was composed by M. S. Viswanathan and the lyrics were written by Vaali and Kannadasan.
+The music was composed by M. S. Viswanathan.
 The song "Pazhamuthir Solaiyile" is set in the Abheri raga, and "Enna Vegam Nillu Bhama" is set in Shivaranjani.
-The song "Anbulla Maanvizhiye" was remixed by Rafi in the film Jaggubhai (2010).
+The song "Anbulla Maanvizhiye" was remixed by Rafi in the film Jaggubhai (2010), and "Enna Vegam" was remixed by Mursak in Kadhal Meipada (2011).
 Randor Guy of The Hindu wrote, "One of the major factors contributing to the success of the movie was its melodious music composed by M. S. Viswanathan.
 Many of the songs became hits and are still remembered today".

 Release and reception

 Kuzhandaiyum Deivamum was released on 19 November 1965.
 The Tamil magazine Ananda Vikatan, in a review dated 19 December 1965, applauded Padmini's performance and stated that she was the sole reason to watch the film, which the reviewer called childish.
 Writing for Sport and Pastime, T. M. Ramachandran criticised the film's lack of originality, but called it a "clever adaptation" of The Parent Trap, and described Padmini's dual role performance as the film's "pièce de résistance".
 Kalki appreciated the cast performances, but criticised the film for lacking AVM's signature touch.
+K. Kamaraj, then the Chief Minister of Tamil Nadu, appreciated the film mainly for the twins' performance, and was initially unaware they were played by the same actress.
 The film was a commercial success, running for over 100 days in theatres.
 At the 13th National Film Awards, it won in the Best Tamil Film category.

 Remakes

-Krishnan–Panju remade the film twice; in Telugu as Leta Manasulu (1966) and in Hindi as Do Kaliyaan (1967).
+Krishnan–Panju remade the film twice; in Telugu as Leta Manasulu (1966) and in Hindi as Do Kaliyan (1967).
 It was also remade in Malayalam as Sethubandhanam (1974) and in Kannada as Makkala Bhagya (1976).